yuki-kimoto/webdbviewer/README.md

 ## You see Internal Server Error

-If you see internal server error, you see pafdbviewer/log/production.log.
+If you see internal server error, you see webdbviewer/log/production.log.
 You know what error is happned.

 ## Copyright & license

-Copyright 2013-2013 Perl Application Factory(Yuki Kimoto)
-all rights reserved.
+Copyright 2013-2013 Yuki Kimoto all rights reserved.

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.